Wekiva Parkway Project Development

 A project milestone was achieved when the Expressway Authority and FDOT conducted public hearings for the proposed improvements in Orange, Lake and Seminole Counties for the Wekiva Parkway PD&E Study.
 Hearings were held in each of the three counties: Orange County on October 26, 2010 in Apopka; Lake County on October 27, 2010 in Mt.
 Dora; and Seminole County on October 28, 2010 in Sanford.
 Over 1200 interested individuals signed in to view the displays and participate in the formal hearing process.

-In addition to completing Central Florida’s beltway, the Wekiva Parkway (SR 429) will provide travel alternatives.
-The parkway also will relieve SR 46, US 441 and other area roads of traffic congestion resulting from intensifying growth and travel between Orange, Lake and Seminole Counties.
-It is also expected to improve safety and reduce vehicle crash fatalities, particularly on SR 46.
+In addition to completing Central Florida’s beltway, the Wekiva Parkway (State Road 429) will provide travel alternatives.
+The parkway also will relieve State Road 46, US 441 and other area roads of traffic congestion resulting from intensifying growth and travel between Orange, Lake and Seminole Counties.
+It is also expected to improve safety and reduce vehicle crash fatalities, particularly on State Road 46.

 A key goal for the parkway is to develop a transportation facility that minimizes impacts to Wekiva River Basin resources.
 This facility seeks specifically to improve wildlife habitat connectivity between conservation lands and reduce vehicle-wildlife conflicts.
 Environmentalists have hailed the Wekiva Parkway as a shining example for transportation planning through environmentally sensitive areas.